REST - Getting Started

 The host is unique for each customer site, or your test environment.
 This will be provided to you for each merchant.

-Once you've got started with the REST connection, you're ready to start integrating with the REST API.
+Once you've got started with the REST connection, you're ready to start familiarising yourself with the PAC Transaction Flow.